 The trail starts from the top of the car park, kicking straight into a steep series of stairs.
 As you pass the stairs, the trail levels out to a consistent incline of long switchbacks.
 A canopy of dense ancient trees and greenery covers the first section of the trail.
 It is hard to stop looking up, but necessary as the path can be uneven, so watch your step!

 The trail is a total of 4.5 km, the first 4km being stairs and switchbacks, followed by a final rock climb to the summit.
-The rock climb is steep, so if you are afraid of height I would steer clear.
+The rock climb is steep, so if you are afraid of height I would choose another hike, such as the Minyon Falls Trail.
 For the adventurers, you will love it.
 There is a chain to use to assist you with the climb (photo below).
 My friend and I went without and scaled the rocks with our hands and feet.
 I loved it!

 The view from the top is unreal with 360-degree views of northern NSW all the way up to Tweed Heads and the Gold Coast region.
 You will be looking down on other mountain tops which is surreal and possibly one of my favourite feelings.